szarnyasg/duckdb-web/_posts/2024-10-09-analyzing-open-government-data-with-duckplyr.md

 author: "Hannes Mühleisen"
 thumb: "/images/blog/thumbs/duckplyr.svg"
 image: "/images/blog/thumbs/duckplyr.png"
-excerpt: "We use the duckplyr R library to clean and analyze an Open Data set published by the government of New Zealand."
+excerpt: "We use the duckplyr R library to clean and analyze an Open Dataset published by the government of New Zealand."
 tags: ["using DuckDB"]
 ---